David-Beale/Pathfinding-project/README.md

 ![screenshot](https://user-images.githubusercontent.com/59053870/77824068-affc4500-70f7-11ea-86c1-b7d16cf41b56.jpg)

 This is my 1 week solo project which is based on Dijkstra's algorithm.
 The purpose of the project was to visualise the pathfinding algorithm in real-time and make the application interactive and user-friendly.
-I used this an an opportunity to apply the knowledge I gained so far and challenge myself to develop a functinoal program without any step by step tutorials/guides.
+I used this an opportunity to apply the knowledge I gained so far and challenge myself to develop a functional program without any step by step tutorials/guides.

 ## How to use it
 ###### There is a tips icon which gives the user some basic instructions: